 The iconic nine foot bronze sculpture was formally opened in January 1968, reputed to be the largest undertaken in Australia at the time.
-The very talented Margaret Priest was the first female sculptor to undertake public art works in Western Australia and assisted during the 2009 restoration.
+Margaret Priest was the first female sculptor to undertake public art works in Western Australia and assisted during the 2009 restoration.

 The figure represents a mother with an infant in her arms, stepping forth to meet her destiny.
 It stands on a stepping stone in the pond surrounded by five other stepping stones and fountains, and is the centre piece of the Water Garden.

 The symbolism of the three minute sequence of the water fountains begins with the bubblers representing bushes to be negotiated on the way to opening up land, rising to taller spouts representing trees around pioneer homesteads.